6 Top Influencers and Leaders, and What They Wish They Knew Earlier

 When an idea strikes you, don’t dismiss it immediately.
 Take the time to explore it and see where it takes you.
 It might take you further than you could have imagined.

 Keep it in perspective

-Oprah Winfrey has, for many years, been one of the most successful and influential personalities in America.
+Oprah Winfrey has, for many years, been one of the most successful and influential leaders and personalities in America.
 In addition to her world-famous television show, she owns her own cable network, magazine, and production company.
 She also continues to explore her personal passions, venturing into acting, founding an innovative ‘book club’, and generating publicity for her favorite spiritual teachers and self-help experts.

 Oprah takes a philosophical approach when looking back at her earlier years.
 She writes, “even in times of the greatest turmoil, I can stop, get still, and see with utter clarity: This, too, shall pass.”
 If there were anything she could change, it would be to understand that she alone is generating her perspective.
 “You are the artist of your own life.”